microcks/microcks.io/content/documentation/guides/automation/cli.md

 ## Wrap-up

 You have learned how to install and use the Microcks CLI for the basic task of launching a new test.
-This is waht you would typically do within your CI/CD pipeline to ensure the application you just deployed correctly implements API specifications.
+This is what you would typically do within your CI/CD pipeline to ensure the application you just deployed correctly implements API specifications.

 Microcks CLI also provide the `import` command that allows you to push artifacts into Microcks repository.
 This command requires that you have a *Service Account* with more privileges than the default one though.
 You may follow-up this guide with learning more about [Service Accounts](/documentation/explanations/service-account).